rhjacobsen/CN_workshops/Workshops/5/README.md

 ### Configuration the Interfaces

-To enter configure mode use following command
+To enter configure mode use following command:

 ```
 configure terminal
 ```

+If this command fails, you have probably not used the QRouter to build the laboratory.

 Interfaces should be configured like this